Technologicat/unpythonic/doc/features.md

 Like Haskell, and [`spicy` for Racket](https://github.com/Technologicat/spicy), our `curry` supports *passthrough*; but we pass through **both positional and named arguments**.

-Any args and/or kwargs that are incompatible with the target function's call signature, are *passed through* in the sense that the function is called, and then its return value is merged with the remaining args and kwargs.
+Any args and/or kwargs that are incompatible with the target function's call signature, are *passed through* in the sense that the function is called with the args and kwargs compatible with its call signature, and then its return value is merged with the remaining args and kwargs.

 If the *first positional return value* of the result of passthrough is callable, it is (curried and) invoked on the remaining args and kwargs, after the merging.
 This helps with some instances of [point-free style](https://en.wikipedia.org/wiki/Tacit_programming).